CarelessInternet/Ticketer/privacy_policy.md

   - Guild ID
   - Channel ID

-## What other optional data is stored/created?
+### What other optional data is stored/created?

 As of right now, Ticketer collects/creates the following data requested through a command:

 - Ticketing Config Commands:
   - Channel(s) ID (optional specified support channel, logs channel or support category channel)
-  - True/False for whether the reply should be shown or hidden (Reply Embeds)
   - True/False for whether text channels should be used instead of threads
   - True/False for whether the ticket should ping the ticketing managers in text channels
   - A description of the "notes" for tickets, optional comments that should be displayed in the ticket
+  - A customized description for ticket panels
 - Welcome/Goodbye Config Commands:
   - Enabled (to enable or disable the welcome/goodye messages)
 - Suggestions Commands:
-  - True/False for whether the reply should be shown or hidden (Reply Embeds)
   - Amount of reactions needed to pin a suggestion
   - User IDs for blocking/unblocking users from using the `suggest` command
+  - A customized description for suggestion panels

 ## Why do you need the data?